sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/affine.rst

 Among infinite-dimensional Lie algebras, *Kac-Moody Lie algebras* are generalizations of finite-dimensional simple Lie algebras.
-They include finite-dimensional simple Lie algebras as a special case but are usually infinite-dimensional.  many concepts and results from the representation theory of finite-dimensional Lie groups and Lie algebras extend to Kac-Moody Lie algebras.
+They include finite-dimensional simple Lie algebras as a special case but are usually infinite-dimensional.
+Many concepts and results from the representation theory of finite-dimensional Lie groups and Lie algebras extend to Kac-Moody Lie algebras.
 This includes the root system, Weyl group, weight lattice, the parametrization of an important